enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 And future you, who will stumble upon those notes in a couple weeks, and try to figure out what the hell you were saying.
 This is a time-consuming activity, and that's why we rarely revise our notes.

-But if you summarize the main points of every snippets you add, then you make their context easy Your job is to  convince him that those snippets of information are actually worth rereading?
+The solution is to summarize the main points of every snippets you add.
+This reduce the effort future-you has to make to grasp the insights of your notes.
+Making it easy to look for past material when creating.
-Simple: Summarize the main points of every content.
-Put them right before your notes.
-This gives future-

-There are 2 versions of you: One that will jot some ideas while reading a book, and your future-self that will have to figure out what the hell you were trying to say.
-Always do a quick summary of every material to convince future-you they are worth rereading

 COLLECT IDEAS THAT RESONATE
 Usually when reading a book we highlight way to many parts.
 And even when we reread them, very few stand out.
 This is because only 2-3 ideas usually resonate on a deeper level with you.
  If you only collect the heart-pounding insights, you'll have fewer notes to navigate but  more though-provoking for your audience
+Don't believe me?
+Next time you create a
 INTERMEDIATE PACKAGES
 Instead of spending 10s of hours on an article and get no likes, share small bites on a regular basis.
 By checking the view, likes, you start to understand which ideas are worth digging though.
 And after a while you can fuse those approved-intermediate packages into a full article.